pingswept/design-for-fab/content/logistics/projects.md

 ---
 <!--

---------------------------------------------------------- HEY, YOU FOUND THE OLD PROJECT DESCRIPTIONS FROM 2020-22!
-THESE ARE NOT THE SAME AS WHAT WE WILL DO IN 2023!
+--------------------------------------------------------- HEY, YOU FOUND THE OLD PROJECT DESCRIPTIONS FROM 2020-25!
+THESE ARE NOT THE SAME AS WHAT WE WILL DO IN 2026!
 We might repeat a couple, but don't rely on that for any major life decisions. ---------------------------------------------------------

 # P5: Human-powered vehicle

 Your mission is, as a team of 2 or 3, to build and test a human-powered vehicle that can traverse the course depicted in the diagram below.

 Your pilot and your vehicle start at the green line.
 In heats of 3 teams, your pilot and vehicle must complete 2 circuits of the course, finishing by traveling up the ramp back to the starting line.
 During each lap, your pilot and vehicle must pass through one of the Archways of Despair.

+Anticipating 14-18 teams, we will probably have 3 rounds of single-elimination heats, where the victor of each heat progresses to the next round.
+For the final round, 3 laps of the course are required.

 The vehicle should have the following qualities: